Events

-Date to be announced.
-Our October Chat will include a walk through the oldest (A&B) sections of the Evergreen cemetery.
+October 19 2pm at Evergreen Cemetary.
+Join us for a walk through the oldest (A&B) sections of the Evergreen cemetery.
 Val Hanelt will lead the walk, sharing information on the graves, providing an interesting look at early settlement times.

 Holiday Fun

+November 23, 2025 1pm at the museum.
 We love seeing all the families that come to share in this fun event, and look forward to seeing past and new families this year.
-Watch for date and time details.
 Welcome the Holiday Season with Candle Making festivities.
 Bring your family and create a festive candle for your holidays.
 Cookies and Cider will add to the fun on this winter afternoon.

 Board Meetings